75 Years of Home

 A MESSAGE FROM OUR INTERNATIONAL BOARD MEMBER FROM SOUTH AFRICA

-Hans Strijdom reflects on over 40 years in international exchange, recalling his formative experience as a 15-year-old in Hamburg in 1984.
-He highlights how it shaped his understanding of global complexity and personal authenticity.
-Addressing YFU’s leadership, he emphasizes the organization’s ongoing relevance and calls for boldness, resilience, and staying true to its mission of cross-cultural understanding.
+Hans Strijdom looks back on more than 40 years in international exchange, beginning with his formative experience as a 15-year-old exchange student in Hamburg in 1984.
+He shares how the experience shaped his understanding of the world and influenced his lifelong commitment to intercultural learning.
+Addressing YFU’s leadership, he highlights the organization’s continued relevance and encourages it to remain bold, resilient, and true to its mission of fostering cross-cultural understanding.

 Read his full message here.